bigcommerce/php-resque-pause/README.md

 This repo is fairly thoroughly tested so please add tests for any feature you add.
 We use PSR-4 conventions and have a linter in place.
 To run the linter simply run `composer lint` and to run the tests locally run `composer test`.
-To have your code reviewed please tag @gabelimon and @wedy.
+To have your code reviewed please tag @bigcommerce-labs/tools.